 Scientists studying the health benefits of saunas have discovered that they may even provide tinnitus relief.
 Here’s why they think it works…

 Up in chilly Finland, the sauna has been a central fixture in homes and communities for thousands of years.
-Recently, the Harvard Medical School featured a report from the Journal of the American Medical Association (JAMA) detailing sauna health benefits the Finns always suspected, but science is just now starting to understand.
+Harvard Medical School featured a report from the Journal of the American Medical Association (JAMA) detailing sauna health benefits the Finns always suspected, but science is just now starting to understand.
 One of the biggest surprises is that one of the health benefits of saunas may be tinnitus relief.

 People who have used a sauna after a hard workout know just how the intense, 175-degree heat can relieve sore, tight muscles and joints.
 In addition to this obvious benefit, scientists discovered that saunas have a beneficial impact on cardiovascular health.

 The JAMA report detailed a 20-year study by the University of Eastern Finland that followed 2,300 middle-aged Finnish men.
 The men were divided into three separate groups according to how often they used the sauna.
 The average sauna visit lasted about 14 minutes, but the number of visits per week varied.

 The scientists found that the men who visited two to three times weekly lived longer than the men who only went once a week.
 Regular saunas seemed to reduce stroke and cardiovascular disease deaths specifically.
 The short-term high heat improved the men’s blood vessels while also lowering their blood pressure and cellular inflammation.
 Similar studies verify these benefits for both men and women, and have even shown a reduction in dementia onset.

 How is tinnitus relief connected to sauna health benefits?